-- 3.7.
-Showing respect for others does not mean that Members cannot voice their opinions or disagree with others where they hold an opposing point of view.
+3.6 Showing respect for others does not mean that Members cannot voice their opinions or disagree with others where they hold an opposing point of view.
 Legitimate challenge and constructive comment are to be encouraged both in a professional setting as well as in other contexts.
 Nor is the Code intended to impinge upon Members' rights to free speech or to express their religious and political views.
-It is expected however that where disagreements do arise, Members will act with courtesy, recognising the rights of others to hold and express different ideas and opinions from them. - 3.8.
-The IFoA promotes diversity, equity and inclusion, and the development of a profession that incorporates people from a range of backgrounds.
+It is expected however that where disagreements do arise, Members will act with courtesy, recognising the rights of others to hold and express different ideas and opinions from them.

+3.7 The IFoA promotes equality and diversity and the development of an inclusive profession that incorporates people from a range of backgrounds.
 Members are encouraged to behave in a way that recognises and respects diversity and different cultures.